mattcone/markdown-guide/_basic-syntax/line-breaks.md

 ### Line Break Best Practices

+CommonMark, the official standard for Markdown (as per RFC 7764), defines that a backslash (`\`) at the end of the line will create a newline, but a few non-compliant Markdown implementations don't support this, so you must use the `<br>` .

-You can use two or more spaces (commonly referred to as "trailing whitespace") for line breaks in nearly every Markdown application, but it's controversial.
-It's hard to see trailing whitespace in an editor, and many people accidentally or intentionally put two spaces after every sentence.
-For this reason, you may want to use something other than trailing whitespace for line breaks.
+In most Markdown applications you can also use two or more spaces (commonly referred to as "trailing whitespace") for line breaks, but it's hard to see trailing whitespace in an editor, many editors remove trailing whitespace automatically, and many people accidentally or intentionally put two spaces after every sentence.
+For this reason, it's controversial, and you may want to use the other supported options for line breaks.

 Fortunately, there is another option supported by nearly every Markdown application: the `<br>` HTML tag.

-For compatibility, use trailing white space or the `<br>` HTML tag at the end of the line.

-There are two other options I don't recommend using.
-CommonMark and a few other lightweight markup languages let you type a backslash (`\`) at the end of the line, but not all Markdown applications support this, so it isn't a great option from a compatibility perspective.
-And at least a couple lightweight markup languages don't require anything at the end of the line — just type return and they'll create a line break.

 <table class="table table-bordered">
   <thead class="thead-light">